cs-select-team/CS-Select-Docker/README.md

 # CS-Select-Docker
-this is the docker-compose file for CS-Select
+This is the docker-compose file for [CS-Select](https://www.github.com/bendixsonnenberg/CS-Select)

-to start the CS-Select server
+To start the CS-Select server
+1. Install Maven
+1. Install Docker
 1. Go into this dir
 2. Execute ``git submodule init``
 3. Execute ``git submodule update``
 4. execute ``sudo docker-compose up``
 5. go into the CS-Select repository and execute ``mvn tomcat7:redeploy``

-if you want to use your own ml server, just edit `tomcat/config.properties` to fit your needs.
+If you want to use your own ml server, just edit `tomcat/config.properties` to fit your needs.

-you can see the database on localhost:3306 with tools like MySQL Workbench.
-Unless changed the root password is ``root`` only the root user can be used to access the database from the host, or any other machine for that matter.
+You can see the database on localhost:3306 with tools like MySQL Workbench.
+Unless changed the root password is ``root`` Only the root user can be used to access the database from the host, or any other machine for that matter.
+You can access the application at [localhost:8080](http://localhost:8080)

-this repository uses git submodules, so you might need to run git submodules to download the ml-server
+This repository uses git submodules, so you might need to run git submodules to download the ml-server